cerijs/ceri/README.md

 Lets face it, the API of your framework of love will change - if its vue, react or angular.
 Within a single project this is no problem, but as soon as you have several projects with sharing code, maintenance caused by API change can get tedious.

-So as a rule of thumb: use ceri if you plan to use your component across projects, if it is a project specific one use the framework of the project and keep it homogenous.
+So as a rule of thumb: use ceri if you plan to use your component across projects, if it is project specific, use the framework of the project and keep it homogenous.

 ## I want to use a component built with ceri